Physics at the University of Virginia

 Purpose:

-To demonstrate the electrostatic principles of Xerox machine operation.
+To demonstrate the electrostatic principles of Xerox (Photocopier) machine operation.

 Procedure:

-Set up a metal plate covered with a layer of an insulator (z.B. projector transparencies) vertically and connect the metal plate to the ground of the negative Van der Graaf machine.
-Connect a metallic rake to the ball of the negative Van der Graaf machine.
+Set up a metal plate covered with a layer of an insulator (ie. projector transparencies) vertically and connect the metal plate to the ground of the negative Van de Graaff machine.
+Connect a metallic rake to the dome of the negative Van de Graaff machine.

-Turn on the Van der Graaf and slowly spread the charge over the surface of an insulator using the metal rake.
+Turn on the Van de Graaff and slowly spread the charge over the surface of an insulator using the metal rake.
+Do not let the rake discharge onto the plate by touching it, instead, let it hover over the plate.
 Ground yourself nicely (by holding a ground cable for example) and use your finger to draw something on the transparency.
 If everything is done right you will feel slight crackling under your finger tips.

 Finally sprinkle some chalk dust (slapping two board erasers works the best) and see the dust sticking to the contours of the drawn symbol.